-Kingswode Hoe School is a community special school.
+Kingswode Hoe School is a special school.
 It is situated in the west of Colchester, N.E.
 Essex and has a catchment area extending over a large geographical area which includes Colchester and parts of Braintree as well as surrounding villages to the south.

-The school has a strong ethos and strives hard to be a caring, challenging and supportive environment.
+Values and ethos: The school has a strong ethos and strives hard to be a caring, challenging and supportive environment.
 Pupils are encouraged to work hard to achieve their best in all areas- academically, in the arts, music and sport.
-The school has a whole school reward and merit system.
+The school has a whole school credit system.
 Staff work very hard in conjunction with parents to raise pupil self-esteem and independence.
 All pupils have the opportunity to take part in a range of residential trips of increasing challenge as they get older.
 Additionally they have opportunities to mix with peers from mainstream schools or to undertake courses of study in a mainstream setting if deemed appropriate.
 Our aim is always to strive to return pupils to mainstream settings where possible.

 Elizabeth Drake, Principal

-Aerial Photos of the School
+Aerial drone photos of Kingswode Hoe School